 - Before accepting a revive under fire, press Ctrl + F10 to disable the UI.
 That way you’ll clearly see what happens around your corpse, and you’ll be able to judge when and if you should accept the revive.
 Example.

-- Additionally, if you wait for 10 seconds after dying, your shields will start regenerating as soon as you revive, increasing your survivability a bit (wait time is reduced if you use ASC).
+- Additionally, if you wait for 10 seconds after dying, your shields will start regenerating as soon as you revive, increasing your survivability a bit.

 - You can avoid fall damage by jumping down on sloped surfaces.
 More detailed explanation with examples.